 In this section

-The specific objectives of the course are to develop an understanding of:
+The specific objectives of the course are for you to develop:

-- the main toxicological problems of contaminants in the environment
+- a clear insight into the main toxicological problems of contaminants in the environment and the impacts on organisms

-Fully online - part-time by distance learning.
+This course is offered fully online and is completed part-time by distance learning.
 You do not need to visit Ulster at any stage to successfully complete this course.

 - September 2017